mittwald/brudi-operator/README.md

 ## Deployment

-As mentioned in the introduction, `brudi-operaotr` is based on [Helm](https://helm.sh/).
+As mentioned in the introduction, `brudi-operator` is based on [Helm](https://helm.sh/).
 Refer to Helm's [documentation](documentation) to get started, then follow the steps below

 1. [Add the Mittwald-Charts Repo](https://github.com/mittwald/helm-charts)